Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Introduction

-In our second main theorem, we show that essentially all of the possibilities afforded by Theorem \ref{Main theorem, introduction} are realized. \begin{thm}[Theorem \ref{thm:multivar:gleason}, Corollary \ref{cor:perftate:finext}, Corollary \ref{cor:perftate:finext2}] For every $n\geq 3$ and every $l\leq n-2$, there exists a continuous surjection Moreover, for every $n\geq2$, there exists a continuous surjection where $L$ is a semi-immediate extension of $K_{r_{1},\dots, r_{n-1}}^{\perfd}$ which moreover admits $K_{s_{1},\dots, s_{n-1}}^{\perfd}$, for a possibly different polyradius $(s_1,\dots, s_{n-1})$, as a finite separable extension.\end{thm}
+In our second main theorem, we show that all of the possibilities afforded by the bound $l \leq n-1$ in Theorem \ref{Main theorem, introduction} are realized. \begin{thm}[Theorem \ref{thm:multivar:gleason}, Corollary \ref{cor:perftate:finext}, Corollary \ref{cor:perftate:finext2}] For every $n\geq 3$ and every $l\leq n-2$, there exists a continuous surjection Moreover, for every $n\geq2$, there exists a continuous surjection where $L$ is a semi-immediate extension of $K_{r_{1},\dots, r_{n-1}}^{\perfd}$ which moreover admits $K_{s_{1},\dots, s_{n-1}}^{\perfd}$, for a possibly different polyradius $(s_1,\dots, s_{n-1})$, as a finite separable extension.\end{thm} We note that, while the above theorem shows that the bound $l\leq n-1$ in Theorem \ref{Main theorem, introduction} is optimal, we do not know whether the more precise bound given in that theorem can be improved upon in the case when In the case when the value group of $K$ is all of $\mathbb{R}_{>0}$ (with no assumptions on the residue field of $K$), our results on topologically simple and Abhyankar valuations yield the sharper bound see Proposition \ref{Any number of variables and large value group}.
+We thus leave the following question open. \begin{question}Let $K$ be an arbitrary perfectoid field, let $n\geq2$ and let be a maximal ideal in the perfectoid Tate algebra in $n$ variables over $K$ such that In this case, can the bound on $l$ in Theorem \ref{Main theorem, introduction} be improved to \end{question}